-If it achieved no more, what aHUSUK had produced had fully justified the creation of the charity.
+Had it achieved no more, what aHUSUK had produced had fully justified the creation of the charity.
 It was an acclaimed and unique example of qualitative aHUS research.
-If it had not been held "in strictest confidence" for the whole time that eculizumab was to be evaluated it would have been an excellent standalone publication about aHUS.
+Had it not been held "in strictest confidence" for the whole time that eculizumab was to be evaluated it would have been an excellent standalone publication about aHUS.
 (A version of it including more interviews with Welsh aHUS patients can be read at Appendix A).

-However, there was more to be done to ensure the aHUS patient voice resonated so that AGNSS saw, and understood, what it is was like living with aHUS.
+However, there was more to be done to ensure the aHUS patient voice resonated so that AGNSS saw and understood what it is was like living with aHUS.